 You are entitled to receive your total account balance from this Plan if you either voluntarily or involuntarily terminate your employment with your employer.

 Normal Retirement

-Your Normal Retirement Date under this Plan is the first day of the month coinciding with or next following the day you reach age 62.
+The Normal Retirement Date under this Plan is the first day of the month coinciding with or following the day you reach the age specified in the Plan as the Normal Retirement Age.